AdobeDocs/acrobat-pdfl-sdk/src/pages/guides/accessibility/index.md

 ## Determining rendering order and logical order

 When rendering documents on the screen, Acrobat provides visual fidelity in a device-independent manner.
 However, the order in which Acrobat renders characters is not necessarily the same as the order in which they are to be read.
-Acrobat does not use standard system services that are used by assistive technology to capture content displayed on the screen.
+Acrobat does not use the standard system services assistive technology uses to capture on-screen content.

 *Tagged PDF*, introduced in PDF 1.4, defines a *logical structure* for the document that corresponds to the logical order of the content, regardless of the order in which the content is rendered.
 Acrobat uses the logical structure of a Tagged PDF document to determine word order.
 Through the accessibility interfaces, Acrobat can deliver the text of the PDF file as Unicode and can also make active elements such as links and form fields accessible.